-ALL BIDS SHALL REMAIN FIRM UNTIL TWO HOURS AFTER RECEIPT OF BIDS, RICHMOND, VIRGINIA TIME, ON THE DATE OF RECEIPT OF BIDS.
-An award of the 2010A Bonds, if made, will be made by the Authority within such two hour period of time.
-Unless all bids are rejected, the 2010A Bonds will be awarded to the bidder whose bid results in the lowest true interest cost to the Authority, based on the Revised Amounts described above.
-The true interest cost (expressed as an annual interest rate) will be determined as being twice that factor or discount rate, compounded semi-annually, that, when applied against each semiannual debt service payment (interest, or principal and interest, as due, including any mandatory sinking fund payment), will equate the sum of such discounted semi-annual payments to the total purchase price (exclusive of accrued interest).
-In case of a tie, the State Treasurer on behalf of the Authority, in his or her sole discretion, may select the successful bidder.
-THE AUTHORITY RESERVES THE RIGHT TO WAIVE IRREGULARITIES IN ANY BID AND TO REJECT ANY OR ALL BIDS.
+ALL BIDS SHALL REMAIN FIRM UNTIL 5:00 P.M.
+(EDT) ON THE DATE OF THE SALE.
+An award of the 2010-1 Bonds, if made, will be made by VPSA within such six hour period of time.
+Unless all bids are rejected, the 2010-1 Bonds will be awarded to the bidder whose bid results in the lowest true interest cost to VPSA, based on the Revised Aggregate Principal Amount described above.
+The true interest cost (expressed as an annual interest rate) will be determined as being twice that factor or discount rate, compounded semi-annually, which, when applied against each combined semi-annual debt service payment (interest, or principal and interest, as due) for the 2010-1 Bonds, will equate the sum of such discounted semi-annual payments to the total purchase price.
+The true interest cost on the 2010-1 Bonds will be determined after subtracting the lesser of (i) the amount of interest payable under the 2010-1 Bonds on each interest payment date if such interest were determined at the applicable credit rate determined under Section 54A(b)(3) of the Tax Code.
+The true interest cost shall be calculated from the dated date of the 2010-1 Bonds.
+In case of a tie, VPSA, at its sole discretion, may select the successful bidder.
+VPSA RESERVES THE RIGHT TO WAIVE IRREGULARITIES IN ANY BID AND TO REJECT ANY OR ALL BIDS.